Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 > *Don Magical and Customisable Armour*

 An artificer who specializes as an Armourer modifies armour to function almost like a second skin.
-The armour is enhanced to hone the Artificer’s magic, unleash potent attacks, and generate a formidable defense.
+The armour is enhanced to hone the Artificer's magic, unleash potent attacks, and generate a formidable defense.
 The Artificer bonds with this armour, becoming one with it even as they experiment with it and refine its magical capabilities.

 ### Level 3: Tools of the Trade

-You have Training with Heavy Armour and proficiency with Smith’s Tools.
-If you already have this proficiency, you gain proficiency with one other type of Artisan’s Tools of your choice.
+You have Training with Heavy Armour and proficiency with Smith's Tools.
+If you already have this proficiency, you gain proficiency with one other type of Artisan's Tools of your choice.

-In addition, whenever you make an ability check with Smith’s Tools, you can use your Intelligence as the ability, instead of Strength.
+In addition, whenever you make an ability check with Smith's Tools, you can use your Intelligence as the ability, instead of Strength.

 ### Level 3: Armourer Spells
 Your tinkering with Arcane Armour ensures you always have certain spells ready.
 When you reach an Artificer level specified in the Armourer Spells table, you thereafter always have the listed spells prepared.